 Accelerated guided reading of New Testament Greek texts with a focus on reading skills, syntax, text criticism, and other linguistic issues in order to improve pronunciation, reading comprehension and speed, and increase facility with vocabulary and expression.
-This course provides faculty guided instruction and confidence building in the use of primary texts essential for a languageoriented PhD program.
 Prerequisite: GREEK 4313.
-New Testament PhD Majors must take and successfully complete this course four times (7111-7141).
-The student must then take and pass the PhD Greek Comprehensive Exam.
-If the Greek Comprehensive exam is not passed, the student must complete two more semesters of this course and then retake & successfully complete the Greek Comprehensive